NitinGuptaXebia/WeatherAppiOS/README.md

 ● Compatible with iOS 8+ or above.

-● Unit tests added with coverage of 80%.
+● Unit tests added with coverage of 95% - Model, APIClients, Utils & Other functional part.
+Overall Covegare - 61% due to ViewController .

 ## Further Improvements